+Because many variant sites often exist within QTL and fine mapping sometimes fails to identify obvious candidate genes, each QTL must be validated to test whether specific variants actually cause differences in the trait.
+Several methods are used to dissect QTL for Caenorhabditis (46).
 A common method used to narrow and validate QTL is the creation and measurement of near-isogenic lines (NILs) (73).
 A NIL is a strain constructed using genetic crosses that carries a small region from one strain (the donor) introgressed into the genome of another strain (the recurrent parent) (46).
 Oftentimes, trait differences between the NIL and the recurrent parent are caused by an allelic difference within the introgressed region, validating the effect of the QTL (46).
 Many quantitative mapping studies in Caenorhabditis have successfully leveraged NIL panels to validate and narrow QTL intervals so they contain a small number of potentially causal genes, which were then explicitly tested using CRISPR-Cas9 genome-editing techniques (45).
 The CaeNDR platform simplifies the construction of NIL panels by providing the Pairwise Indel Finder tool (caendr.org/tools/pairwise-indel-finder) to help users accurately track the introgression of the donor region into the recurrent parent using small indels unique to either genetic background.
 To use the tool, researchers enter a species, a pair of strains, and a specific genomic region.
 The tool outputs indel variants between 50 and 500 bp that are unique to each strain along with PCR primers that researchers can use to screen progeny for the desired introgression.
 Additionally, the IGV view supplied by the tool contains a hyper-divergent region track to help avoid indels in hyper-divergent regions because these calls are less reliable and primer searches are more error-prone.

 Applications